sthalles/sthalles.github.io/_posts/2020-02-23-simple-self-supervised-learning.markdown

 ## Contrastive Learning

-Contrastive methods aims to learn representations by enforcing similar elements to be equal and dissimilar elements to be different.
+Contrastive methods aim to learn representations by enforcing similar elements to be equal and dissimilar elements to be different.
 In recent months, we have seen an explosion of unsupervised Deep Learning methods based on these principles.
 In fact, some self-supervised contrastive-based representations already match supervised-based features in linear classification benchmarks.

 The core of contrastive learning is the Noise Contrastive Estimator (NCE) loss.